 Getting into gear for TV’s big shift

-There has been a revolution in the TV industry in recent years, driven by the almost total ubiquity of smartphones.
+There has been a revolution in the TV industry in recent years, driven by mobile, streaming content and the virtual ubiquity of smartphones.
 The shift in the content industry of direct-to-consumer services (DTC) and skinny bundles is both threatening and enhancing traditional pay-TV offers.
-Verizon Digital Media Services is prepared to take advantage.
+Verizon Digital Media Services is prepared to take advantage with next-generation streaming solutions.

 It may also mean that the very concepts of TV Everywhere, over-the-top (OTT), Internet Protocol Television (IPTV) and the like may not really mean that much any more.
 Instead, it’s all about delivering the TV and video content to viewers at high-quality levels on every screen, everywhere, despite how they are packaged.
 Sounds straightforward.
 From the perspectives of both technology and business, it really isn’t.